JaneJeon/bazaar-backend/docs/api.md

 `DELETE` methods _delete_ resources.
 To do so, you would need to specify the resource to be deleted via the endpoint (e.g. `DELETE /arts/1`).

 Some endpoints will require that a user be logged in.
-In that case, you must send over a valid cookie (which are generated for you after you log in or sign up) for the request to be valid.
+In that case, you must send over a valid JWT (which are generated as a response to login/signup/any action that modifies the user object) for the request to be valid.
+Note, however, that signing out or changing the user object (any PATCH routes or stripe routes) invalidates ALL tokens except for the token that is freshly generated (and returned).

+In addition, JWTs can be decoded (WITHOUT needing the key that was used to sign it!) from the frontend to reveal the user object.
+And they must be sent as _bearer tokens_ - please google it!

 And finally, each resource has some degree of access control - while some resources may allow them to be read publicly, some only allow a few people to even access the resource.
 In general, only the creator has read/write access.